 35. Dum Dum Pops

 Good enough that banks and doctors give them out all year.
-Their smaller size also make them easier to eat, and there’s a lot of flavors.
+Their smaller size also make them easier to eat, and there are a lot of flavors.

-If you don’t like English toffee you don’t like Heath bars, but what kind of weirdo doesn’t like toffee.
-Skor is the superior candy, but as noted rarely come in fun-sized form.
+If you don’t like English toffee you don’t like Heath bars.
+But what kind of weirdo doesn’t like toffee.
+Skor is the superior candy, but—as noted in the section you definitely didn’t skip, right?—rarely come in fun-sized form.
 Heath bars should be thinner.

 33. Jolly Ranchers